Enterprises can maintain network uptime with wireless broadband incorporated in their router

 Dynamic Routing Protocols: RIP, OSPF, and BGP

 The larger the network, the more complex.
 Additional layers mean that there are additional hops for packets to go from one end of the network to the other, but by default a router only knows its immediate neighbors.
-A packet can’t go across multiple layers of a network without the routers knowing the broader topology.
-Previously with Cradlepoint routers, this topology had to be inputted manually with “static routes.”
-Now with RIP, OSPF, and BGP, Cradlepoint routers can learn the topology dynamically.
+A packet can't go across multiple layers of a network without the routers knowing the broader topology.
+With RIP, OSPF, and BGP, Cradlepoint routers can learn the topology dynamically.

 All of these routing protocols specify how routers communicate with each other, disseminating information that enables them to select routes between any two nodes on a network.
 Routing algorithms choose the route.
 Each router has a prior knowledge only of networks attached to it directly, but a routing protocol shares this information with immediate neighbors and then throughout the network.
 This way, routers learn the network topology.